chemistrykit/selenium-prep/README.txt

 == DESCRIPTION:

 selenium-prep helps set up your machine for local Selenium execution for multiple browsers.
 It downloads (in parallel) the latest browser drivers and standalone server to a specified location.
 It will then check your system PATH to see if the download directory is in it.
-If not, it will provide you with information on how to configure it for your operating system.
+If not, it will add it for you.

 == INSTALLATION: